DainiusBal/Foodonline/README.md

 # Foodonline - Product Price Comparison Tool

 An application that allows users to compare prices of selected products from three different online shops.
+The user is provided with information on where they can purchase the same basket of products at a lower cost.

 ## Features